peteroupc/colorpicker/README.md

 PDColorPicker.getColorPreviewEvent().remove( _handler_ ) - removes an event handler for a color preview event.

-PDColorPicker.addColorPickerAdapter( _handler_ ) - adds a function to call when setting up a color picker.
+PDColorPicker.addColorPickerAdapter( _handler_, _extra_ ) - adds a function to call when setting up a color picker.
 This is used mainly to support third-party JavaScript color pickers; the function should include code that links the text box with the third-party color picker.
 If this function returns true, the code was linked to the third-party color picker successfully.
-The function takes three parameters:
+The _input_ parameter is the HTML element for the input text box.
+The _extra_ parameter takes the following keys:

-1. input - the HTML element for the input text box.
+1. usealpha - whether this color picker should use the alpha channel or not.
-2. usealpha - whether this color picker should use the alpha channel or not
+2. info - the color model used.
-3. info - the color model used.
+3. flat - if true, shows the color selection control in-line rather than in the form of a text box and button.

 **The following methods are generally only useful when making color picker adapters:**

-PDColorPicker.createColorPickerButton( _input_, _usealpha_ ) - adds a color picker button next to the color text box.
+PDColorPicker.createColorPickerButton( _input_, _extra_ ) - adds a color picker button next to the color text box.
 This is a helper function used within functions called via `addColorPickerHandler()`.
-_input_ and _usealpha_ have the same meaning as in ` addColorPickerAdapter()`.
+_input_ and _extra_ have the same meaning as in ` addColorPickerAdapter()`.
 Returns the HTML element for the button just added.

-PDColorPicker.doColorChange( _input_, _usealpha_ ) - triggers the color change event, using the current value of the color text box.
+PDColorPicker.doColorChange( _input_, _extra_, _button_) - triggers the color change event, using the current value of the color text box.
-_input_ and _usealpha_ have the same meaning as in ` addColorPickerAdapter()`.  `button` should be the button returned from `createColorPickerButton`.
+_input_ and _extra_ have the same meaning as in ` addColorPickerAdapter()`.  `button` should be the button returned from `createColorPickerButton`.

-PDColorPicker.doColorPreview( _input_, _usealpha_ ) - triggers the color preview event, using the current value of the color text box.
+PDColorPicker.doColorPreview( _input_, _extra_, _button_ ) - triggers the color preview event, using the current value of the color text box.
-_input_ and _usealpha_ have the same meaning as in ` addColorPickerAdapter()`.  `button` should be the button returned from `createColorPickerButton`.
+_input_ and _extra_ have the same meaning as in ` addColorPickerAdapter()`.  `button` should be the button returned from `createColorPickerButton`.

 ## Server-Side Processing